cvut/kosapi_client.rb/README.md

 ```

 The other way is to use configure client using `KOSapiClient.configure` and setting options inside block.
-In addition to returning the client instance from `configure`, the client is also stored in `KOSapiClient` singleton property and its method can be accessed by calling them on `KOSapiClient` directly.
+In addition to returning the client instance from `configure`, the client is also stored in `KOSapiClient` singleton property and its methods can be accessed by calling them on `KOSapiClient` directly.
-This approach is more suitable for configuring client inside initializer.
+This approach is more suitable for configuring client inside an initializer.

 ```ruby
 KOSapiClient.configure do |c|